nats-io/nats-site/content/download/_index.md

 title: Download
 ---

-Here you will find the NATS Server (for simple, fast publish-subscribe), NATS Streaming Server (for data streaming and persistence), and officially supported clients.
+Here you will find the NATS Server for simple, (fast publish-subscribe), NATS Streaming Server (for data streaming and persistence), and officially supported clients.
 Our [documentation](https://docs.nats.io) provides detailed instructions on how to get started.

 Also available are a wide variety of community contributed clients, connectors, and utilities.
 We are always happy to receive contributions to review - send us a PR, or contact us at [info@nats.io](mailto:info@nats.io) to share what you have built with us!

-## Servers
+## Server

 {{< servers >}}